ElusiveTau/Barebones-ATmega328P-Pu/README.md

 |                |  Pin 21         | AREF (Vcc)        |
 |                |  Pin 22         | Gnd               |

-Note: If you're using a 4 pin 16Mhz C. Oscillator, connect the output pin of the oscillator to Pin 9 (See Acknowledgement 2).
-Otherwise connect a 2-pin 16Mhz oscillator across pin 9 and pin 10 of the '328P-PU
+Note 1: If you're using a 4 pin 16Mhz crystal oscillator (as I did), connect the output pin of the oscillator to Pin 9 (See Acknowledgement 2).
+Otherwise connect a 2-pin 16Mhz oscillator across pin 9 and pin 10 of the 328PPU

-3. On the Arduino Uno, open and upload the "ArduinoISP" example sketch.
+3. We now need to prepare the Arduino to upload the bootloader onto our blank 328PPU chip.
+Open and upload the "ArduinoISP" example sketch onto the Arduino Uno.
+Check again that the "board" under "tools" is Arduino Uno.
+Check again that "Port" corresponds to the port to which your arduino is connected.
+We're now ready to burn the bootloader onto the blank 328PPU.
-4. While the ArduinoISP sketch is running on the Uno, go to "Tools" -> "Burn Bootloader" and wait until it finishes.
+4. While the ArduinoISP sketch is running on the Uno, go to "Tools" -> "Burn Bootloader" on the Arduino IDE and wait until the IDE finishes burning the bootloader onto the 328PPU.
+After receiving a success/confirmation status, your blank 328PPU should contain the bootloader.
+This enables the 328PPU chip to be programed via the Arduino.
+5. **How to Upload a Program Onto 328PPU via "Arduino as ISP"**
+Make sure the connections in step 2 are made.
+We will upload a program to the breadboarded 328PPU by using the Arduino as an intermediary programmer (hence "Arduino as ISP").
+Make sure the Arduino Uno is running the "ArduinoISP" sketch, then open the sketch that you wish to upload onto the 328PPU.
+To command the Arduino to upload the sketch onto the breadboarded 328PPU, hold ***shift** and click on the upload button (while holding shift, the button status display should toggle from "Upload" to "Upload Using Programmer").
+After uploading is complete, the 328PPU should be programmed with the desired sketch.

 ##### Acknowledgements
 [1.
 Indepth Explanation](https://www.arduino.cc/en/Main/Standalone)